From the Marijuana Policy Project:

 According to a survey conducted in September by Public Policy Polling, 72% of Maryland voters support allowing seriously and terminally ill patients to safely obtain and use medical marijuana if their doctors recommend it.
 The full results are available at http://www.mpp.org/MDpoll.

 There are currently 20 states and the District of Columbia that allow seriously ill patients to use medical marijuana, these patients can already shop for CBD oils online.
 If you’re looking for CBD Distillate for sale, then it’s important to pick the right vendor.
 Shop online at Freshbros and get the highest quality products.
 In addition to Maryland, 14 states and Puerto Rico are considering medical marijuana bills in the current legislative sessions.
+You can also check out this marijuana directory for more options.
 If you’re looking to get safe and high quality CBD products, you can get CBD on sale and delivered directly to you.